 Why did I not receive a bank guarantee if law 57/68 obliged builders and banks to grant an individual bank guarantee?

 When the banks realised that Fortuna Hills had financial problems they decided not to comply with the obligation to grant individual guarantees.

-The banks made the decision to look the other way and not comply (due to the risk that they entailed) the obligation to secure the buyers deposits.
+The banks made the decision to look the other way and not comply (due to the risk that they entailed) the obligation to secure the buyer’s deposits.
 Banks have criminal responsibility for not fulfilling the duty to secure the payments of the investors.

 How can I recover my lost deposit?

 Legal actions will be taken against the bank where your deposit was transferred as they had the obligation to guarantee the amounts deposited in their accounts individually.
 The chances clients have to recover their deposit are very high as most of the Judgments are on the investors’ side.
-Some banks have started to settle agreements before the Hearing Date, as they are aware about the small chances of winning the Case they have.
+Some banks have started to settle agreements before the Hearing Date, as they are aware of the small chances of winning the case they have.

 Do I need to receive an individual bank guarantee to recover my deposit?

 No, you do not need an individual bank guarantee to recover your lost deposit.

 The jurisprudence (Judges decision) has progressed and fortunately, it has become clear that if there is a General Insurance Agreement signed between Fortuna Hills and the banks, an individual bank guarantee is not required as the Agreement covered all the creditors’ payments transferred.

 Do I need to pay fees upfront for proceeding with my claim?